Smertig/banana/docs/api/tg/methods/send_photo.rst

    .. cpp:member:: optional_t<array_t<message_entity_t>> caption_entities

-   List of special entities that appear in the caption, which can be specified instead of parse_mode
+   A JSON-serialized list of special entities that appear in the caption, which can be specified instead of parse_mode

+   .. cpp:member:: optional_t<boolean_t> has_spoiler

+   Pass True if the photo needs to be covered with a spoiler animation

    .. cpp:member:: optional_t<boolean_t> disable_notification

    Sends the message silently.
 Users will receive a notification with no sound.

-   .. cpp:member:: optional_t<integer_t> reply_to_message_id
+   .. cpp:member:: optional_t<boolean_t> protect_content

-   If the message is a reply, ID of the original message
+   Protects the contents of the sent message from forwarding and saving

-   .. cpp:member:: optional_t<boolean_t> allow_sending_without_reply
+   .. cpp:member:: optional_t<reply_parameters_t> reply_parameters

-   Pass True, if the message should be sent even if the specified replied-to message is not found
+   Description of the message to reply to

    .. cpp:member:: optional_t<variant_t<inline_keyboard_markup_t, reply_keyboard_markup_t, reply_keyboard_remove_t, force_reply_t>> reply_markup